SNRI antidepressants: Know the risks

 Prevention Tips

-• Take antidepressants as prescribed and try to take them around the same time every day.
+• Take SSRIs as prescribed and try to take them around the same time every day.
 Do not "double up" if you miss a dose or are feeling anxious.

-• Do not stop taking an antidepressant unless your prescriber provides you with a plan for gradually reducing the dosage.
+• Do not stop taking an SSRI unless your prescriber provides you with a plan for gradually reducing the dosage.

-• Most antidepressants can interact with alcohol and other medications.
+• SNRIs can interact with alcohol and other medications.
 Ask your doctor, pharmacist, or Poison Control to perform a drug interaction check.

 This Really Happened

 An ER called Poison Control for guidance in managing a venlafaxine overdose.
-A 42-year-old swallowed many of his immediate-release venlafaxine tablets about 2 prior.
+A 42-year-old man swallowed many of his immediate-release venlafaxine tablets about 2 hours earlier.
 He had been on the medication for a long time.
-The patient looked fine, but his heart rate (HR) was increased to 115-120 beats per minute.
+The man looked fine, but his heart rate (HR) was increased to 115–120 beats per minute.

-Since the patient swallowed substantially more than the amount known to cause seizures, Poison Control recommended administering activated charcoal to bind the venlafaxine in his gut so it wouldn’t all be absorbed.
-Based on the drug and formulation ingested, serious effects would be expected to start within 6 hours.
-To provide a margin of safety, Poison Control recommended watching the patient for at least 6 hours.
-Poison Control also recommended an initial electrocardiogram (ECG) and a cardiac monitor to detect changes in heart rhythm.
+Since the man swallowed substantially more than the amount known to cause seizures, Poison Control recommended administering activated charcoal to bind the venlafaxine in his gut so it would not all be absorbed.
+Based on the drug and formulation, serious effects would be expected to start within 6 hours.
+To provide a margin of safety, Poison Control recommended watching the man for at least 6 hours.
+Poison Control also recommended an initial electrocardiogram (ECG) and using a cardiac monitor to detect changes in heart rhythm.

 For More Information